The #1 item in my natural first aid kit is one that I had never even heard of a few years ago–bentonite clay.

 The only bentonite I use is Redmond Clay.

 I love that I do not have to purchase a separate product for each of these ailments.
 A little clay will go a long way, so one tube will usually last me a very long time!
-On top of all of these, you can also use the Redmond First Aid Clay as a facial mask!
+On top of all of these uses, you can also use the hydrated clay as a facial mask!

 Have you ever used bentonite clay?
 What are your suggestion for summertime uses of bentonite clay?